 “Yes, I just want everything to go back to how it was before, and if that means I have to go in his place, then so be it.”

 The monster took the sack off of his back and opened it.
 My brother screamed and climbed out of the bag.
-He looked around and saw that he was home and started laughing uncontrollably.
+He looked around and started laughing.

 I took a deep breath and climbed into the giant bag.
 The inside of the sack opened to a vast dark room lit by a single candle.
 When I breathed, little puffs of vapor left my mouth, and icicles formed on my hair.
 An old man sat at the table.
 He was skinny and dressed in a long red coat.
 A golden circle of light surrounded his head.
 I sat down across from him.